-However, the applicant is refusing to fulfil all of the associated planning obligations that have been identified as being necessary to mitigate the impacts of the development upon local educational and recreational facilities or to provide an appropriate mix of on-site affordable housing.
+However, the applicant is refusing to fulfil all of the associated planning obligations that have been identified as being necessary to mitigate the impacts of the development upon local educational and recreational facilities.
 No adequate justification has been provided to demonstrate that such identified obligations would make the scheme unviable and the proposal therefore represents an unsustainable form of development that fails to deliver sufficient social and community facilities and services to meet the needs of the development, contrary to the requirements of local plan policies SD1, SS2, HG3 and HW1 and the provisions of the NPPF.